mprinc/TypeScript-Handbook/pages/Generics.md

 }
 ```

-Because the generic function is now constrained, it will no longer work over any and all types:
+Because the <span class='important'>generic function is now constrained</span>, it will no longer work over any and all types:

 ```ts
 loggingIdentity(3);  // Error, number doesn't have a .length property